-We are accredited for 28 in each of the clinical anesthesia (CA) years 1 though 3, We also offer 26 "categorical" positions for PGY1 residents who rotate through linked medicine and surgery rotations.
+We are accredited for 28 in each of the clinical anesthesia (CA) years 1 through 3; we offer 26 "categorical" positions for PGY1 residents who rotate through linked medicine and surgery rotations.
 The categorical positions (Clinical Base Year) are a popular choice as they allow residents to remain in the same program for all 4 years of their training and to take advantage of excellent training opportunities.
 By offering the majority of our positions as four year training we compete with the top programs nationally.
 We have developed a well-balanced internship year providing outstanding experience in general internal medicine.
 As well as this strong grounding in medicine, our interns also experience a variety of other specialties which provide a strong base to their clinical anesthesiology training.
-This includes months of intensive care, pain, anesthesiology, otolaryngology, general surgery, pediatrics, and emergency room care.
+This includes months of intensive care, pain, anesthesiology, otolaryngology, pediatrics, and emergency room care.

 We welcome applications from external medical students to join our program for a clerkship - come and work with our residents and attendings and experience our training program first hand! - many current and former residents joined our training program after being favorably impressed as medical students.

-Residents enrolled in our training program are enthusiastic, dedicated, hard working physicians who have to deal with some of the toughest cases referred to our hospitals across the 5 "WWAMI" states.
+Residents enrolled in our training program are enthusiastic, dedicated and hardworking physicians who have to deal with some of the toughest cases referred to our hospitals across the 5 "WWAMI" states.
 Consequently our graduating residents are highly sought after by private practice and academic institutions across the country.

 Residency training at the University of Washington is conducted at the four major affiliated hospitals, University of Washington Medical Center (UWMC), Harborview Medical Center (HMC), Seattle Children's Hospital (SCH) and Veteran’s Affairs Puget Sound Health Care System (VAPSHCS).
-Residents may also undertake subspecialty rotations at local private hospitals including: Deaconess Hospital in Spokane Easter Washington, Virginia Mason (regional anesthesia and ambulatory surgery), Evergreen (obstetric anesthesia) and Northwest (cardiac anesthesia).
+Residents may also undertake subspecialty rotations at local private hospitals including: Virginia Mason (regional anesthesia and ambulatory surgery), Swedish Medical Center (obstetric anesthesia), Evergreen hospital (obstetric anesthesia) and Northwest hospital (cardiac anesthesia).